-- a) advise and assist boards with church and manse building matters on such terms and conditions as may be agreed to between the Church Architect and the board concerned in each particular case: - b) advise and assist the committee with applications for the approval of proposed new buildings or alterations to buildings by boards referred to him by the committee.
+on such contractual terms as they agree.

+shall advise and assist the committee with applications for the approval of proposed new buildings or alterations to buildings by boards referred to him by the committee, with the cost to be borne by the board.